GfSE/SAF-Specification/developing-saf/viewpoints/Physical-Context-Exchange-Viewpoint.md

 ## Example
 ![FFDS  POC System Context](../../diagrams/FFDS--POC-System-Context.svg)
 ## Purpose
 The Physical Context Exchange Viewpoint focuses on the identification of the physical interfaces with external entities and the identification of relevant documentation.
-It is used to capture Interface Requirements for IRS, applicable standards, protocols and format specifications that are agreed upon the interfaces.
+It is used to capture Interface Design Reqirements  applicable standards, protocols and format specifications that are agreed upon the interfaces.
-Note: Trace physical interfaces to logical interfaces  (the physical interfaces fulfill the exchange requirements stated on Logical Level)

 ## Applicability
 The Physical Context Exchange Viewpoint is applied early in the life cycle to generate a complete view of all the relevant external interfaces together with relevant standards.
 The viewpoint guides the identification of expected interactions of the system with entities external to its system (control) boundary as defined in negotiated ICDs.